contaratoandressa/contaratoandressa/README.md

 About Me:

 I am motivated by new technologies, trends, tools and practice, aimed at improving development, increasing productivity, innovation in solutions.
 For those who want to know more about my lines of work / studies.
 In addition, I created a company with two more partners turned to consultants in Statistics, Qualitative Analysis and courses in the area of technology.
-Link: [ADS](analiticadatascience.com.br).
+Link: [Analítica Data Science](analiticadatascience.com.br).

 > :octocat: